Pensilina14/bullet-ballet/README.md

 If the given version contains the jar:

-- In the terminal run the command : java -jar bullet-ballet-all.jar (!IMPORTANT!
-In order to work you should run the jar in the ~/bullet-ballet directory)
+- In the terminal run the command : java -jar bullet-ballet-all.jar or double click on the jar.

 In alternative:

-- In the terminal run the command : ./gradlew run -> it requires gradle
+- In the terminal run the command : ./gradlew run -> it requires gradle.

+When executed:
+- A root directory named "_.bullet-ballet_" will be created in the _user home directory_ to save and load in-game settings and statistics.

 <hr/>